learn-co-students/dumbo-web-051418/03_ruby_one_to_many/README.md

   * `#paintings` that returns an array of Painting instances
   * `#make_painting` that takes a title, width, and height.
 It creates a new Painting instance, and adds it to the Painter's painting collection
 * Create a Painting class
-  * should initialize with a title, width, and height
+  * should initialize with a title, width, height, and painter
   * a reader and writer for title
   * a reader for width and height
   * `#painter` that returns an instance of the Painter class